-'Nomad' is a vinyl only mini album which will be Thirsty's third release, following on from full length sophomore album, 'Albatross' and the eponymous debut album, 'Thirsty'.
+'Nomad' is a vinyl only mini album which is Thirsty's third release, following on from full length sophomore album, 'Albatross' and the eponymous debut album, 'Thirsty'.
 'Nomad' continues the band's exploration of poetic and unorthodox themes.
 As before, Guy Bailey and lyricist, Irina D are backed by Chris Johnstone (formerly Quireboys) and Squeeze's drummer, Simon Hanson.
 Backing vocals on this occasion provided by Kristi Kimsey.
 'Nomad' is the band's third collaboration with Rolling Stones producer, Chris Kimsey.

 The original artwork for both inner and outer sleeves is the fruit of a close collaboration between Thirsty and Pato Bosich, London based Chilean artist.
 Pato and Irina D co-produced music videos for 'Mercury Rising' and 'Albatross' on Nomad's release where a fluid live action metamorphosis of Pato's art is achieved using painstaking stop/go animation.
-Click on the links to view the videos.

 Vinyl copies of Nomad are available exclusively on this site (and digitally on iTunes and other major digital platforms) and can be ordered HERE.

 Original artwork (including the five original hand-made acetate sleeves) and the original painting 'The Sun Bleeds' featured on the cover of 'Nomad' from 'I bleed, you levitate me' series is available via www.patobosich.com

 THIRSTY released their second album "Albatross" in November 2016.